 Welcome to the Artful Gourmet Great Reads – a section of my site dedicated to my favorite cookbooks, cookbook authors, websites, and other great stories and books related to food, cooking, recipes, travel, styling, photography, design and lifestyle.
 I’ll be updating this list monthly so check back for more of my favorite picks and recommendations for a great read!

-Published!
-New Food Photography for Gary Null Power Foods Cookbook – Hot off the Press!
+Food Photography for Gary Null Whole Foods Vegan Cookbook – 2012

 Yay!
 The time has finally arrived – the cookbook I shot and styled for Gary Null Power Foods arrived on my doorstep yesterday, HOT off the press!

 I styled and shot this cookbook last August-September and it was a 6-week process with plenty of long days and nights, cooking, styling and shooting, with lots of laughter and intensity, for Gary Null’s new cookbook titled Anti-Arthritis, Anti-Inflammation Cookbook: Healing through Natural Foods.
 The cookbook has over 270 recipes that are Vegan, Vegetarian and Raw Food based with the premise of promoting a healthy diet and preventing and reversing arthritis, diabetes, cancer and inflammation through healthy eating and power foods.

 I worked with Gary and his editorial team throughout the process to interpret the recipes into appealing, fresh and healthy imagery for the book.
 I also collaborated side by side with two amazing Chefs; Wes Wobles and William Shear, day and night (literally!) to turn the recipes into beautifully plated works of art which were styled meticulously in the kitchen and by myself on set to create the perfect final shot.